My Approach to Helping

 Most of us find ourselves at a crossroads in life sooner or later.
 Where we know that something different is called for if we are going to emerge on the other side, better off than we are now.
 These are important times.
 Often it is here that we go through deep questioning of ourselves and perhaps even of our life and choices.
 Difficult as they are, these times bring rich potential for growth and change.
 Yet finding yourself at such a place can be daunting and confusing.
 It can feel like an unwelcome visitor!
 Vulnerable, unfamiliar and frightening.
 No one likes to get pushed outside of their comfort zone.
 And yet life has a way of pushing us there.

 When you find yourself in a place like this, it can be a gift to have a safe place to sort things out.
-A place where you will be treated with respect and understanding.
-Where there you can explore parts of yourself- thoughts and feelings you may not be aware of, or which have been unavailable to you.
+A place where you will be treated with respect and understanding and where you can explore parts of yourself- thoughts and feelings you may not be aware of, or which have been unavailable to you.
 These aspects of yourself may need to emerge for you to successfully pass into the next stage of your life.

 I hold a space for you, where I am committed to helping you work through this intimate and personal process, with compassion and understanding.
 Knowing when and how to challenge you is also important because we all have blind spots where we need skillful challenge as much as we need support.
 I will work with you to help you at your crossroads, with my skills, wisdom, intelligence and compassion.
 We will start where you are and take it from there.